HIFILEO/ReactiveArchitecture/README.md

 The requirements for the app:
 1. As a user, show a list of "Now Playing" movies.
 Poster, Title, Release Date, & Rating.
-2. As a user, any rating at eight or above should be started.
+2. As a user, any rating at eight or above should be stared.
 3. As a user, I only want to see ratings rounded to the nearest whole digit.
 4. As a user, while scrolling, keep loading "Now Playing" movies until you hit the last page.